- ABA Groups

-Susan Floyd King is special counsel in Jones Walker LLP’s Real Estate Practice Group as a member of the Environmental team.
-King focuses her law practice on environmental law, especially in the areas of permitting, enforcement and compliance.
+Susan Margaret Floyd is special counsel in Jones Walker LLP’s Real Estate Practice Group as a member of the Environmental team.
+Floyd focuses her law practice on environmental law, especially in the areas of permitting, enforcement and compliance.
 She advises clients on issues related to regulatory requirements under state and federal law.
-King's experience includes matters related to natural resource damage assessment under the Oil Pollution Act, regulatory requirements under the Clean Water Act, the Clean Air Act, RCRA, CERCLA and TSCA, including issues associated with citizen suits, and recent initiatives by state and federal agencies, especially in the area of environmental justice.
+Floyd's experience includes matters related to natural resource damage assessment under the Oil Pollution Act, regulatory requirements under the Clean Water Act, the Clean Air Act, RCRA, CERCLA and TSCA, including issues associated with citizen suits, and recent initiatives by state and federal agencies, especially in the area of environmental justice.

 An active member of the American Bar Association, Section of Environment, Energy, and Resources, Floyd served as Program Chair for the 2016 Spring Conference held in Austin, Texas.
 She has also served as Chair of the Special Committee on Law Students and the Special Committee on State and Local Bar Cooperation.
 Currently, Floyd is the Chair of the Section on National Resources, Energy and Environmental Law of the Mississippi Bar Association.
-She was recognized in "Chambers USA – America's Leading Lawyers for Business" in the area of Environment as an "Associate to Watch" in 2014 and a "Star Associate" in 2015.
-King was also named a "Rising Star" in the area of Environmental Law in the Mid-South Super Lawyers (listed annually since 2013) and recognized by the Mississippi Business Journal as one of "Mississippi's 50 Leading Business Women for 2014.
+She was recognized in "Chambers USA – America's Leading Lawyers for Business" in the area of Environment as an "Associate to Watch" in 2014 and a "Star Associate" in 2015 and 2016.
+Floyd was also named a "Rising Star" in the area of Environmental Law in the Mid-South Super Lawyers (listed annually since 2013) and recognized by the Mississippi Business Journal as one of "Mississippi's 50 Leading Business Women for 2014.

 Floyd received her undergraduate degree at the University of the South in Sewanee, TN, her Masters of Education in Gifted Studies at Mississippi University for Women, and her Juris Doctorate degree from Mississippi College School of Law.